Mutancho/forum-system/README.md

 ## Usage
+In terminal use the command "uvicorn main:app --reload" to load up the application.

 The HTTP endpoints are listed in http://127.0.0.1:8000/docs

 Refer to docstrings and typehints if you have questions regarding certain functionality.